Chrysanthellum: benefits, dosage, contraindications

 Hepatic disorders ✪✪✪✪✪

-The main activity of chrysanthellum is liver detoxification and hepatocyte regeneration.
+The main activity of chrysanthellum is liver detoxification and the regeneration of hepatocytes.
 This effect is due to the presence of flavonoids and saponins.
-The mechanism of liver tissue regeneration is through induction of microsomal enzyme reactions, particularly by inducing cytochrome P450.
+The mechanism of hepatic tissue regeneration occurs through the induction of microsomal enzymatic reactions, in particular by induction of cytochrome P450.
 Chrysanthellum also promotes bile drainage and facilitates the elimination of triglycerides and cholesterol.

 Posologie

-Reducing uric acid levels can help limit the risk of kidney stone formation, especially those composed of uric acid.
-In a clinical study, in patients with asymptomatic hyperuricemia, taking a specific combination of Chrysanthellum flower extract and cinnamon bark extract at a dose of 4 grams twice a day for 12 weeks reduced serum uric acid compared to patients on placebo.
+Reducing uric acid levels can help limit the risk of kidney stone formation, particularly those composed of uric acid.
+In a clinical study, in patients with asymptomatic hyperuricemia, taking a specific combination of Chrysanthellum flower extract and cinnamon bark extract at a dose of 4 grams twice daily for 12 weeks reduced serum uric acid compared with patients on placebo.

 Posologie